ccabanero/MidpointSlider/README.md

 pod "MidpointSlider"
 ```

-For example, the Podfile in your project directonary may look like the following:
+For example, the Podfile in your project directory should resemble the following:

 ````
 platform :ios, '8.3'